Student Complaint Process

 Complaints Regarding Academic Support Services

-For any academic issues not resolved within the student’s school or college, i.e., after having contacted the appropriate individuals in the school or college or any complaints related to academic student support services (tutoring, writing center, library, etc.), students should contact the most appropriate individual listed below:
+For academic issues that remain unresolved within the student’s school or college after the student has contacted the appropriate individuals, or for complaints related to academic support services (tutoring, the writing center, library, etc.), students should contact the most appropriate individual listed below:

 Academic Issues, Undergraduate Students